RodrigoPAml/BoxEngine/README.md

 * framebuffer module (manipulate framebuffer via GPU)
 * primitives module (allows to draw basic shapes in 2d and 3d, including to draw textures)
 * scene module (allows to instantiate GO and scripts and manipulate the game scene)
+* import module (allows to import 3d object files)
+* renderer module (allows to draw 3d models, currently have a basic version)
 * GUI module (to do)
-* import module (to do, allows to import 3d object files)
 * physics module (to do)

 ## Editor features